iOS-App-Group/Spice/README.md

 - [X] User can view detailed information on a recipe (title, ingredient list, instructions)
 - [X] User can view personal username, profile picture, and number of posts
 - [ ] User can view another user's username, profile picture, and number of posts
-- [ ] User can add a profile picture
+- [X] User can add a profile picture
 - [ ] User can search for recipes by keyword or user
-- [ ] User can view detailed recipes from the Edamam API
-- [ ] User can edit their profile picture
+- [X] User can edit their profile picture
-- [ ] User can change their username and password
+- [X] User can change their username and password
-- [ ] User can delete their account
+- [X] User can delete their account

 **Optional Nice-to-have Stories**